Rabbies_Logotype_Hero_Navy_RGB_AW.png

 It was the home of the pirate Blackbeard (maybe he left some treasure buried somewhere in the city).
 Bristol has its own currency.
 Easter eggs were invented here.
 The first women ordained as Church of England priests were ordained at Bristol Cathedral.
 The city even has its own leaning tower, known as Temple Church, which leans at 2.7 degrees (not far off Pisa).

-Simply put, it’s a cool place to visit.
+Simply put, it’s a cool place to visit whether you’re here for the historical sites or not.
 Despite being a modern city, Bristol’s history dates back thousands of years and is filled with an eclectic mix of events and historical sites.
 Maybe you’ll time your visit and partake in the hot air balloon fiesta.
 Perhaps you’re braver than we are and will take a dive off the Suspension Bridge.
 Or perhaps the allure of its collection of museums, cathedrals, and historical buildings is drawing you in.

 Bristol is definitely a city worth visiting, which is why we’ve recently opened it up as a new departure destination for tours.
 From here, a whole new section of England is open to explore, not to mention Wales.